PrincetonUniversity/install_lammps/07_mixed_versus_double/README.md

 # Mixed versus Double Precision

 By default LAMMPS stores the main variables in double precision.
-The USER-INTEL package uses single precision for most variables but double in certain situations such as accumulators.
+The USER-INTEL/INTEL package uses single precision for most variables but double in certain situations such as accumulators.
 If you are worried that using a mixed precision code is causing problems then do a test against the double precision version.
 This was done for the standard Lennard-Jones fluid with the following results:

 ![](p.png)
 ![](msd.png)